Baby-McBabyFace/HeartOfPi/README.md

-    MOVE/{DIR}                  # Module listens to this command to move in the direction that is in the command CUSTOMMOVE/{DIR}/{DIST}     # Module listens to this command to move in STRAIGHT direction with a custom distance CUSTOMTURN/{DIR}/{DEG}      # Module listens to this command to ROTATE with a custom angle BULLSEYE                    # Module listens to this command to start Task #01
+    MOVE/{DIR}                  # Module listens to this command to move in the direction that is in the command CUSTOMMOVE/{DIR}/{DIST}     # Module listens to this command to move in STRAIGHT direction with a custom distance CUSTOMTURN/{DIR}/{DEG}      # Module listens to this command to ROTATE with a custom angle BULLSEYE                    # Module listens to this command to clear checklist A.5

     To Receive:
     ---------------